Microflow-IO/microflow-nano/README.md

 ## 🎬Brief Introduction

-- It is a cloud/native basic data capability, **a host-based**, ultra-high performance, fine-grained, multi-dimensional traffic analysis tool.
+- Nano is a cloud/native basic data capability, **a host-based**, ultra-high performance, fine-grained, multi-dimensional traffic analysis tool, and also provides real-time packet forwarding and PCAP playback.
-- It is designed according to **commercial product standards**, it has large-scale deployment and 24/7/365 operation capability.
+- Nano is designed according to **commercial product standards**, it has large-scale deployment and 24/7/365 operation capability.
-- It can provide **high-quality traffic log data and indicators** for various security and monitoring scenarios in real time.
+- Nano can provide **high-quality traffic log data and indicators** for various security and monitoring scenarios in real time.